-Consumer Protection in Air Transport (Classroom, 3 days)
+Consumer Protection in Air Transport (classroom)

 EU air passenger protection rules can prove costly for airlines that are not familiar with the claim process, court case precedents, and other caveats.
 This course provides a clear overview and interpretation of the EU Regulation 261/2004 that will improve how you handle passenger claims when applicable.
 You will also gain insight into other EU air passenger protection rules for fare transparency, passengers with reduced mobility, as well as similar rules in other regions.